 There is a wide range of banking providers in the UK, with various account options for startups and small businesses.
 This list aims to provide a breakdown of the leading business banking solutions available and their different features and benefits.
-This list is not advising you on banking or to use the services of any particular bank; it’s just one easy place to find the options and check offers available when the post was last updated, we update periodically.
+This list is not advising you on banking or to use the services of any particular bank, it’s just one easy place to find the options and check offers available at the time of the last post update (we aim to update periodically.)

 Overview: Santander offers all the start-up businesses with 12 or 18 months of free business banking with their start-up business current account.
 You also get to enjoy free and unlimited day to day transactions during the start-up period.
 Santander provides online guidance and support to their current account clients when they need it.

 Features/Benefits: Free 12 or 18 months of start up business banking, online and mobile banking, SMS and email alerts about your account and start-up businesses.

 Overview: Metro Bank’s Business Bank Account is a current account which has been designed specifically for new businesses and start-ups with a turnover of below £2m.
 This account is primarily used for day-to-day banking solutions.

 Features/Benefits: The bank is available seven days a week from 8 AM to 8 PM.
 They also have a 24/7 UK-based telephone banking with a local Business Manager as a key point of contact.
 Metro Bank has an Award-winning account switching service which lets them take the hassle out of moving your existing bank account.
 The process of opening an account is fast and hassle-free.
 Transactions all over Europe are free of charge.
 The pricing is straightforward and transparent.
 They also offer free internet banking, with the option of adding “Business Online Plus” for a monthly fee.